-Cindy Cawaling is Caroline Whalen’s executive assistant, a seasoned administrative professional with more than 20 years of public service experience.
-She comes to DES after six years with the City of Seattle, where she was an Executive Assistant in both the Seattle Department of Transportation and the Office of the Mayor.
+Cindy Cawaling is the executive assistant for the Director's Office, a seasoned administrative professional with more than 20 years of public service experience.
+She came to DES after six years with the City of Seattle, where she was an Executive Assistant in both the Seattle Department of Transportation and the Office of the Mayor.

 A Seattle native, Cawaling is a University of Washington graduate with degrees in Communications and English.
 She is also active in her community.
 She leads the Pista sa Nayon organization that puts on the annual Filipino-American community festival.

 Cecelia Hayes is the equity and engagement manager for the Department of Executive Services.
 In this role, she assists department leaders in translating business strategy and objectives into attainable goals and plans that are aligned with King County's goals for diversity, equity, and inclusion.

 A transplant to Seattle from Chicago, Cecelia's educational training includes a master's degree in interdisciplinary arts education with a concentration in multicultural education and curriculum development.
 She has also earned a Ph.D. candidacy in performance studies with emphasis on race, gender, and culture at Northwestern University.

 Her more than 25 years of professional experiences run the gamut of organizing, program management, curriculum development, and teacher mentoring with a variety of organizations.
 Cecelia served as a member of the full-time teaching faculty at Northeastern Illinois University in Chicago, and was chosen as the Phyllis Mayo Memorial Fellow for the Seattle chapter of Leadership Tomorrow, a nationally recognized civic engagement program.